bipan1/eCommerce/SEO_GUIDE.md

 4. **Local Events:** Cover Melbourne food festivals and events
 5. **Weather-Based Content:** Create content for Melbourne's seasons

-This comprehensive SEO strategy will help Sathiko Kirana Pasal rank higher in Google for Nepali and Indian grocery searches in Melbourne, driving more organic traffic and increasing sales.
+This comprehensive SEO strategy will help Sathiko Kirana Pasal rank higher in Google for Nepali grocery searches in Melbourne, driving more organic traffic and increasing sales.